 QuickBooks is perfect if you’re a small retail store selling hats and t-shirts, or even a “simple” manufacturing business assembling widgets.
-The difference is that breweries manufacture items classified under food and beverages, which poses a whole host of additional traceability complications and accountability issues.
-Even QuickBooks Manufacturing is insufficient for what you need to be tracking throughout all the different production processes.
+The difference is that breweries manufacture items classified as food and beverages, which poses a whole host of additional traceability complications and accountability issues.
+Even QuickBooks Manufacturing is insufficient for what you need to effectively track all the different production processes.

 Before you continue down the rabbit hole with QuickBooks, there are a few things you should know about bookkeeping software.
 Here are our top five reasons why QuickBooks is a bad long-term software option for growing craft breweries: